Female Genital Mutilation (FGM)

 Please also refer to the London Child Protection Procedures on FGM.

-Read how to support the FGM campaign that the LSCB runs during the summer:
+Read how to support the FGM campaign that the LSCB runs at times of increased risk such as prior to school summer holidays: